 Like the majority of my recipes, the good ones turn out to be a total fluke in the beginning until I remake it to perfection.
 Lets start with how this Cilantro Basil Pesto Pasta came about.
 I was trying to make basil and cilantro pesto sauce for a pasta dinner.
 My husband loves cilantro and doesn’t like the overpowering flavor of basil (I disagree with that one!) so we compromised on combining the two.
 Only I added too much salt to my pesto!
 What to do… what to do?
 I diluted it with a zucchini and a couple handfuls of kale (or you could use spinach).
 It turned out it be a smooth creamy consistency that our whole family enjoyed.
 Toss your pesto over noodles and add some peas, broccoli and edamame beans for additional nutrition and protein.
 Chase loved playing with long green “nooo-nooos!”

 I am kind of going off what I remember as far as amounts, so please forgive me.
-If you make it, please hash tag me on Instagram at #DelightfulMomFood or leave a comment below as I would love to hear what you think!
+If you make this cilantro basil petso pasta, please hash tag me on Instagram at #DelightfulMomFood @delightfulmomfood or leave a comment below!
+What are some of your other favorite gluten free pasta dishes?

 - 2 cups of cilantro leaves